-Arsenal closed in on the signing of Kostas Manolas on Friday as they held fresh talks with his representatives, Goal can reveal.
+Arsenal closed in on the signing of Kostas Manolas on Friday after holding fresh talks with his representatives.

 The Gunners are working on a deal to sign the defender from Olympiakos after opening negotiations with the Greek club last week.